Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Minimum Wage, Overtime, and Wage Record Keeping

-The State of South Dakota has set minimum wage at not less than $10.80 per hour.
+Effective January 1, 2024, the minimum wage in South Dakota is $11.20 per hour.
 Employers must still comply with federal wage laws and regulations.
 S.D.
 Codified Laws §§ 60-11-3 and 60-11-3.2.

-Employers must pay tipped employees a cash wage of no less than $5.40 per hour, which is no less than 50 percent of the state minimum wage.
+Employers must pay tipped employees a cash wage of no less than $5.60 per hour, which is no less than 50 percent of the state minimum wage.
 If an employee's tips combined with the cash wage do not equal the minimum wage, the employer shall make up the difference as additional wages for each regular pay period of the employer.
 S.D.
 Codified Laws § 60-11-3.1.

 There are no state laws governing the payment of overtime, so federal law applies.
 Generally, if an employee works more than 40 hours, they must be compensated at a rate of one and one-half times the regular rate of pay at which they are employed.
 This does not apply to agricultural employees.
 Fair Labor Standards Act § 207 (a)(1).

 Employers must pay employees at least once a month or on regular agreed-upon paydays that the employer specifies in advance.
-Employers may pay wages by check, cash, or direct deposit to the employee's bank account, unless an employer and employee agree to another form of payment.
+Employers may pay wages by check, cash, or direct deposit to the employee's bank account unless an employer and employee agree to another form of payment.
 SD Codified Laws § 60-11-9.
 South Dakota does not require wage statements.

 In addition, the State of South Dakota requires every employer with more than 25 employees to make, keep, and maintain the records of the wage and wage rates, job classifications, and other terms and conditions of employment of the persons employed by them, and to preserve the records for a reasonable period of time.
 S.D.
 Codified Laws § 60-12-17.